This page traces the history of the highway itself – also see Highway 7 Buildings.

 But it turns out that when Mn/DOT built the Wooddale Ave. overpass over Highway 7 in 2010-11, they encountered the tunnel!
 We thank Jay Koski for taking the pictures below in 2010 and sending them to us.
 He said they had heard about it, but didn’t know where it was until they dug it up.
 Those Creosote boys did a good job – the railroad ties were in perfect condition.

 The intersection of Highway 100 and Highway 7 was one of the country’s first examples of what was termed a cloverleaf.
+(The cloverleaf at Highway 12 was the first one on Highway 100.)
 We don’t know exactly when the cloverleaf was opened, although it can be seen under construction in aerial photos taken in the summer of 1937.
 The daughter of plumber Clifford J. Browne, President of the St. Louis Park Businessmen’s Association, remembers that her father cut the ribbon for the opening of the Highway 7 cloverleaf.
 She also remembers riding her bike around the four circles of the cloverleaf that day.
 The cloverleaf required 30 acres and cost $65,000.
 The photo below is from the 1941 directory.

 The Oak Hill School PTA secured a “Caution” sign for the highway during the 1935-36 school year.